 Due to Chinese visa restrictions, no new registrations can be accepted within 45 days of the tour.

 3-day/2-night post-tour extension to Shanghai – “On Your Own”

 ***NOTE: This trip involves full days of sightseeing and significant amounts of walking.
 You should be in good physical condition to enjoy the tour.***

 Your Tour Price Includes:

-- Round-trip air transportation from the U.S.; all flights within itinerary
+- Round-trip air transportation from listed cities; all flights within itinerary

 - 12 nights accommodations: 3 nights aboard Superior First Class ship of Victoria Cruises,

 - 9 nights in Deluxe and Superior First Class hotels

 - 29 meals: 12 breakfasts, 9 lunches, 8 dinners

 - Extensive sightseeing as described, including all entrance fees